-- Gigawhite: Derived from botanicals, this all-natural complex has been shown to noticeably brighten skin with regular application.
-An in-vivo study also proved that using Gigawhite on a regular basis caused age spots to fade and shrink.
+- Gigawhite – derived from botanicals, this all-natural complex has been shown to noticeably brighten skin with regular application.
+An in-vivo study also proved that using Gigawhite on a regular basis caused age spots to fade and shrink (source).

-- Biowhite: Like Gigawhite, Biowhite is made from botanical extracts specially chosen for their skin whitening effects.
-These non-damaging and non-toxic ingredients – which include extracts of mulberry, saxifraga, and grape – have been shown through in-vivo tests to reduce* skin pigmentation and boost* luminosity.
+- Biowhite – like Gigawhite, Biowhite is made from botanical extracts specially chosen for their skin whitening effects (source).
+These non-damaging and non-toxic ingredients – which include extracts of mulberry, Saxifraga, and grape – have been shown through in-vivo tests to reduce skin pigmentation and boost luminosity.

-- Sepiwhite: Sepiwhite is a molecule that works by “antagonizing” alpha-MSH and inhibiting tyrosinase.
+- Sepiwhite – a molecule that works by “antagonizing” alpha-MSH and inhibiting tyrosinase.
 Tyrosinase is the essential enzyme in the formation of melanin by converting DOPA to DOPAquinone.
-Therefore, reducing* its activity is a principal method of improving* skin tone.
+Therefore, reducing its activity is a principal method of improving skin tone (source).

-- Alpha Arbutin: Alpha Arbutin is a biosynthetic ingredient that blocks epidermal melanin biosynthesis by inhibiting enzymatic oxidation of Tyrosine and Dopa thereby reducing* production of melanin or skin pigment.
+- Alpha Arbutin – a biosynthetic ingredient that blocks epidermal melanin biosynthesis by inhibiting enzymatic oxidation of Tyrosine and Dopa thereby reducing the production of melanin or skin pigment (source).

-- Hyaluronic acid: This potent moisturizer found in the body won’t lighten skin, but it’s plumping, toning, and smoothing effects make it an ingredient you should look for when you’re shopping for a skin lightening product.
-Hyaluronic acid will help keep lily-white skin looking youthful and flawless.
+- Hyaluronic Acid – this potent moisturizer found in the body won’t lighten skin, but it’s plumping, toning, and soothing effects make it an ingredient you should look for when you’re shopping for a skin lightening product.
+Hyaluronic acid will help keep lily-white skin looking youthful and flawless (source).